awsdocs/aws-transfer-user-guide/doc_source/API_CreateProfile.md

 The request has failed because the AWSTransfer Family service is not available\.
 HTTP Status Code: 500

+ ** ThrottlingException **
+The request was denied due to request throttling\.
+HTTP Status Code: 400

 ## Examples<a name="API_CreateProfile_Examples"></a>

 ### Example<a name="API_CreateProfile_Example_1"></a>